adamenger/home-security-stack/README.md

 # home security stack

-Getting pfsense logs into fluentd and then into humio
+Getting pfsense logs into fluentd and then into elasticsearch

 # setup